 A metronome with a tempo range of 11 – 280 bpm; an essential function for beginners.

 This feature is pretty basic; most keyboards have some form of rhythm accompaniment.
-The reason we want to highlight it is that it’s something that helps beginners develop multiple aspects of their playing.
+The reason I want to highlight it is that it’s something that helps beginners develop multiple aspects of their playing.
 Playing with other musicians is the best way to learn, and in the beginning, this is the next best thing.
 There are 143 styles in total.

 In addition to using the accompaniment styles, the YPT-270 has a Smart Chord feature that will help you learn about chords and harmony.
 Smart Chord will trigger chords/triads when you press a single note, and the accompaniment will respond to your chord changes.